 The Financial Aid Office will notify students in writing, within the contents of the Financial Aid Offer Letter, of their expected loan disbursement and refund dates.
 The Business Office will credit (post) financial aid awards to student accounts as they are received by the college.
 Any and all monies received will be applied to the student account first to pay all outstanding charges.
 Federal Pell Grant funds, Federal Direct Student Loan and Federal Parent PLUS Loan funds are issued in payments called "disbursements".
 If a credit balance occurs on an account as a result of the disbursement(s), the Business Office will prepare a refund check.
 The refund date will be no sooner than the forty-fifth (45th) day of the semester.
 The Business Office will send a notice to the MACC-issued houndmail account addressing the date and procedures for receiving the refund.
 Please note: Students are not guaranteed a refund on the disbursement date.
 Any time a student receives financial aid in excess of their charges, the Business Office will issue a refund check for the credit balance within fourteen (14) days after all charges are paid in full.

-In compliance with the Principles of Excellence for Educational Institutions Serving Service Members, Veterans, Spouses, and other Family Members, also known as Executive Order 13607, MACC provides The Shopping Sheet, which is a resource to help consumers understand their educational costs and the aid available to meet those costs.
-Developed by the U. S. Department of Education, it provides a simplified overview of financial aid, and should be considered supplemental information to the MACC Financial Aid Award Letter and Award Letter Guide.
-The information provided also includes graduation rates, loan default rates, median borrowing and estimated monthly loan payments after graduation.
-Before a student can view his Shopping Sheet he must complete admissions requirements and complete the annual Free Application for Federal Student Aid (FAFSA).
-A student may access his Federal Shopping Sheet by logging into myMACC.
+In compliance with the Principles of Excellence for Educational Institutions Serving Service Members, Veterans, Spouses, and other Family Members, also known as Executive Order 13607, MACC provides The College Financing Plan, which is a resource to help consumers understand their educational costs and the aid available to meet those costs.
+Developed by the U. S. Department of Education, it provides a simplified overview of financial aid, and should be considered supplemental information to the MACC Financial Aid Offer Letter and Financial Aid Offer Letter Guide.
+Before a student can view their College Financing Plan they must complete admissions requirements and complete the annual Free Application for Federal Student Aid (FAFSA).
+A student may access their College Financing Plan in the Financial Aid Portal.

 ENTRANCE LOAN COUNSELING FOR STUDENT BORROWERS